Jordan094/Sunderland-Supporters-Quiz/README.md

     - The total score is shown to the user at the end of the game.
     - The score is logged on the highscores section.

-**As a first time user, I want to see contact details to reach the website owner**
+**As a first time user, I want to see contact details to reach the website owner.**

     - The email and phone icons in the footer allow the user to contact the website owner if needed.